Nareshix/go_nar/README.md

 fetch.go works from fetching data from repos.db

-so far download done
+so far download, delete done
-update, delete is needed
+update is needed

 //todo